Consensys/doc.web3signer/docs/index.md

 # Web3Signer

-## What is Web3Signer?

 Web3Signer is an open-source signing service developed under the Apache 2.0 license and written in Java.

+## What can you do with Web3Signer?

-Web3Signer is capable of signing on multiple platforms using private keys stored in an external vault, or encrypted on a disk.
+Web3Signer can sign on multiple platforms using private keys stored in an external vault, or encrypted on a disk.

 Web3Signer can sign payloads using secp256k1 and BLS12-381 signing keys, and supports the following platforms: